-Trends in spawner numbers for the Northern stock complex for 1SW and MSW salmon are similar (Figure 10.2.3).
-Throughout most of the time-series, both 1SW and MSW spawners have been either at full reproductive capacity or at risk of reduced reproductive capacity.
-The spawner estimates indicated that the 1SW and MSW stock complexes were both at full reproductive capacity in 2011, with the MSW complex showing a further improvement since 2010.
-Declining trends in spawner numbers are evident in the southern NEAC stock complex for 1SW and MSW salmon.
-The 1SW stock has been at risk of reduced reproductive capacity or suffering reduced reproductive capacity for most of the time-series.
-In contrast, the MSW stock has been at full reproductive capacity for most of the time-series until 1997.
-Thereafter, the stock was either at risk of reduced reproductive capacity or suffering reduced reproductive capacity, with the exception of 2004 and 2011 when the stock was at full reproductive capacity.
+For the northern NEAC stock complexes, 1SW spawners have been at full reproductive capacity throughout the time-series (Figure 10.2.1).
+In contrast, MSW spawners, while generally remaining at full reproductive capacity, have spent limited periods either at risk of suffering, or suffering, reduced reproductive capacity.
+Both the 1SW and MSW stock complexes were at full reproductive capacity in 2013.
+The 1SW spawning stock in the southern NEAC stock complex has been at risk of suffering, or suffering, reduced reproductive capacity for most of the time-series (Figure 10.2.1).
+In contrast, the MSW stock was at full reproductive capacity for most of the time-series until 1997.
+After this point, however, the stock has generally been at risk of suffering, or suffering, reduced reproductive capacity.

+Of the two southern NEAC stock complexes only the 1SW complex was at full reproductive capacity in 2013.

-Estimated exploitation rates have generally been decreasing over the time period in northern and southern NEAC areas (Figure 10.2.4).
+Estimated exploitation rates have generally been decreasing over the time period in the northern and southern NEAC areas (Figure 10.2.2).
 Despite management measures aimed at reducing exploitation in recent years, there has been little improvement in the status of stocks over time.
-This is mainly a consequence of continuing poor survival in the marine environment attributed to climate effects.
+This is mainly a consequence of continuing poor survival in the marine environment.